Yagrr/library-app/README.md

 #### Features
 - [ ] Basic form features (book title, author, pages, isRead?)
-- [ ] JS script for adding and removing book

-      - Implement with a library[] stack and renderer
+- [ ] JS script for adding and removing book: implement with a library[] stack and renderer

 #### Formatting
 - [ ] Page layout with header, buttons, main content (library) grid, auto placement of new book cards